frontenddogma/web-development-glossary/manuscript/s.md

 : An extension of the World Wide Web through standards set by the World Wide Web Consortium (W3C).
 The goal of the Semantic Web is to make Internet data machine-readable.
 To enable the encoding of semantics with the data, technologies such as Resource Description Framework (RDF) and Web Ontology Language (OWL) are used.
 These technologies allow to formally represent metadata.
 For example, ontology can describe concepts, relationships between entities, and categories of things.
 These embedded semantics offer significant advantages such as reasoning over data and operating with heterogeneous data sources.&nbsp;[†](#w-semantic-web)

 Semantics
-: For markup languages, the meaning of elements, element groups, and microformats.
+: For markup languages, the meaning and purpose of elements, element groups, and microformats.
 : For programming languages, the field concerned with the mathematical study of the meaning of programming languages.
 It does so by evaluating the meaning of syntactically valid strings defined by a specific programming language, showing the computation involved.
 In such a case that the evaluation would be of syntactically invalid strings, the result would be non-computation.
 Semantics describes the processes a computer follows when executing a program in that specific language.
 This can be shown by describing the relationship between the input and output of a program, or an explanation of how the program will be executed on a certain platform, hence creating a model of computation.&nbsp;[†](#w-semantics)

 SemVer